 Apply for a credit product at an ITIN-friendly institution

 Some banks and credit unions accept ITINs for credit card or loan applications, and being approved for one of these accounts is often what creates a credit file in the first place.
+For more on this, see our best credit cards for immigrants guide.

 What is an ITIN and who has one?

 An ITIN, or Individual Taxpayer Identification Number, is a tax processing number issued by the IRS to individuals who are required to file U.S. taxes but are not eligible for a Social Security number.
+For more on the difference, see our guide on ITIN vs. SSN.

 Can you build credit with an ITIN?

-FICO and VantageScore, the two primary scoring models, look at the same five factors regardless of whether your identity is tied to an SSN or an ITIN:
+Yes, you can absolutely build credit with an ITIN.
+The five factors that determine your credit score apply equally regardless of whether your identity is tied to an SSN or an ITIN:

-- Length of credit history (15%): how long your accounts have been open
+- Length of credit history (15%)

 How long does it take to build credit with an ITIN?